Ambitious Dragon

-Ambitious Dragon (雄心威龍) is a New Zealand-bred, Hong Kong–based Thoroughbred racehorse and later stud.
+Ambitious Dragon (雄心威龍) is a New Zealand-bred, Hong Kong–based Thoroughbred racehorse.
 In a racing career which began in 2010 he has won eleven races at Sha Tin Racecourse including the Hong Kong Mile, Hong Kong Classic Cup, Hong Kong Derby, Queen Elizabeth II Cup, Hong Kong Stewards' Cup and the Hong Kong Gold Cup.
 Ambitious Dragon was voted Hong Kong Horse of the Year for the 2010–2011 and 2011–2012 seasons.